microsoft/Skeena-Indigenous-Typeface/docs/index.md

 *TÁ,ŦES, a word meaning “eight” in the SENĆOŦEN language of the W̱SÁNEĆ People (southern Vancouver Island).
 The comparison of kerned (top) and unkerned (bottom) glyphs illustrates how kerning adjustments are particularly important in the typography of this all-caps orthography in which the comma sign may occur mid-word.*

 To ensure correct display of text in indigenous languages, kerning should not be considered optional and care should be taken to confirm that it is active in software.
-Notably, in Microsoft Word, it is necessary to turn on kerning for selected text in the Font formatting dialogue:
+Notably, in previous versions of Microsoft Word, it is necessary to turn on kerning for selected text in the Font formatting dialogue:

 <img src="images/WordFont.png" alt="The Homalco word ʔaʔjɛčχʷot compared with and without kerning active."/>